s-gunde/git_assignment/README.md

 GitHub is a place where you can store your Git projects online, making it easier to share with others, collaborate, and manage everything from issues to pull requests.
 It’s like a social network for your code.

 f.
 What does git diff do?
+git diff is a command that shows you what’s different between your current code and what’s saved in the last commit or between different versions.
+It’s super handy for reviewing changes before you finalize them.

 g.
 What is the main branch?
+The main branch is the primary line of development in your project.
+It’s where the final, polished code lives, and it’s usually the branch that gets deployed to production.
+Think of it as the “official” version of your code.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+Nope, As a good practise, it’s better not to push changes directly to the main branch.
+Instead, create a new branch for your work, then use a pull request to merge it into the main branch once everything’s been reviewed and tested.
+This way, you keep the main branch stable and free from unexpected bugs.